mtorres6739/can-of-books-frontend/README.md

 ## Change Log

+10-04-2022 - Application is now able to create and delete books from the database.
 10-03-2022 - Application now has a fully-functional express server, with a GET route for the location resource.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: